magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 for everybody.
 That’s why I say to consider this point.
 Learn to solve problems in the present moment.

-[^1]: The , or ‘group of five’, who followed the , the Buddha-to-be,
+[^1]: The *pañcavaggiyā*, or ‘group of five’, who followed the
-    when he was cultivating ascetic practices, and who left him when he renounced these ascetic practices for the Middle Way.
+    *bodhisatta*, the Buddha-to-be, when he was cultivating ascetic practices, and who left him when he renounced these ascetic practices for the Middle Way.

 [^2]: Form is impermanent, feeling is impermanent, perception is
     impermanent, volition is impermanent, consciousness is impermanent.

-[^3]: : Wrong-view.
+[^3]: *Micchā-diṭṭhi*: Wrong-view.